CaptainCrowbar/prion-lib/rs-core/meta.md

 * `template <template <typename...> typename Archetype, typename...
 Args> using` **`IsDetected`**
 * `template <template <typename...> typename Archetype, typename...
 Args> constexpr bool` **`is_detected`**

-True if the archetype is a valid expression for the supplied argument types.
+`[unicorn]` True if the archetype is a valid expression for the supplied argument types.

 * `template <typename Default, template <typename...> typename Archetype, typename...
 Args> using` **`DetectedOr`**

-Returns the type defined by the archetype if it is valid, otherwise the default type.
+`[unicorn]` Returns the type defined by the archetype if it is valid, otherwise the default type.

 * `template <typename Result, template <typename...> typename Archetype, typename...
 Args> using` **`IsDetectedExact`**
 * `template <typename Result, template <typename...> typename Archetype, typename...
 Args> constexpr bool` **`is_detected_exact`**

-True if the archetype is valid and returns a specific type.
+`[unicorn]` True if the archetype is valid and returns a specific type.

 * `template <typename Result, template <typename...> typename Archetype, typename...
 Args> using` **`IsDetectedConvertible`**
 * `template <typename Result, template <typename...> typename Archetype, typename...
 Args> constexpr bool` **`is_detected_convertible`**

-True if the archetype is valid and returns a type convertible to the specified type.
+`[unicorn]` True if the archetype is valid and returns a type convertible to the specified type.

 ### Operator detection ###